40 Reasons Why Manchester Is Wonderful!

 Manchester - Shop 'til you drop!

-If you can arrive early or leave late and allow for a couple of hours 'retail detail' on the Manchester hen do you won't regret it, even if it's just window shopping.
+If you can arrive early or leave late and allow for a couple of hours 'retail detail' you won't regret it, even if it's just window shopping.
 You'll find a good selection of independent shops and cafes around the Quay's waterfront area, including Lowry's Outlet Mall, Manchester's famous shopping outlet.
 For more serious retail therapy head to the huge Market Place Shopping Centre, which combines a heady mix of high street names (think Zara, H&M, Next) with independent shops and cafes.
 The Northern Quarter is well worth checking out and home to a number of original retailers or you could visit the Craft and Design Centre, the hub of the city's arts and crafts community, to pick up some "one-off" gems.

 Picking your Manchester dates...